DataAthleteChamp/DataAthleteChamp/README.md

 - Proficiency in Python; knowledge of SQL, C++, CPLEX
 - Experience with data manipulation libraries, such as Pandas and NumPy

-🌱 I'm constantly learning and expanding my knowledge in the field of AI and Big Data.
+🌱 I'm constantly learning and expanding my knowledge in the field of AI and Computer Vision.

 🔭 My current research interests include:
 - Time Series Analysis